Enterprise-connect/documentation/docs/service.md

 ---

 ## Accounts
 Below you will find an explanation of all the endpoint available in the 'Accounts' API family.
+When you visit the Service URI in your browser, you will see we have ['Swagger'](https://swagger.io/) support which explains the usage there as well.

 ### POST /admin/accounts/{group-id}/add
 > Generate an EC system account